 There are different factors that we think contributed to this.
 For one, we created in-depth dedicated pages targeting each of these keywords and optimized them very precisely in order to rank.
 But we also found that the competitors in their space hadn’t caught onto this strategy yet, leaving the door open for us to rank for these terms.

-This strategy works and is the foundational principle behind Underdog SEO, as we’ve demonstrated in numerous case studies.
+This strategy is the foundational principle behind Underdog SEO and also has implications for AI visibility, as we’ve demonstrated in numerous case studies.

 Here are a few to check out: